iRemotech

 But operators do not get paid for low setup cost alone.
 They get paid for stable execution.
 If the workflow depends on real iOS, long-term consistency, or a device environment that does not need heavy interpretation, the cheaper architecture can become a false economy.

-• you only need Android,
+• the workload only needs Android,

-• you need low-cost session volume,
+• low-cost session volume matters,

 • iOS behavior is not required,